OHDSI/NLPTools/THEIA/README.md

 $ docker load --input '.\theia_docker.tar'
 ```

 5. [Start](https://docs.docker.com/engine/reference/commandline/run/) a container from the loaded image.
-You can pass in the environment variables you would like to use the customize the container to best fit your needs and resources at this step:
+You can pass in the environment variables you would like to use to configure the container to best fit your needs and resources at this step:

 ``` bash
 $ docker run --name theia \